ZedDeeCee/ZedDeeCee.github.io/_posts/2021-08-07-amazon-page-counts.md

 image: /content/images/AmazonPages.JPG
 ---

 Don't.
 Never ever use Amazon page count as a criteria, at least as a proxy for word count.
-The recent Self Published Science Fiction Competition asked for 50,000+ words as their entry criteria but changed it to 200+ Amazon pages on the assumption that 1 Amazon page == 250 words.
+The recent Self Published Science Fiction Competition asked for 50,000+ words as their entry criteria but [changed it to 200+ Amazon pages](http://web.archive.org/web/20210805012442/https://twitter.com/duncan_swan/status/1423092543139377153){:target="_blank"} on the assumption that 1 Amazon page == 250 words.
 I've also been told that the Self Published Fantasy Blog off also uses a similar criteria (not sure if it's true or not).

 First of all, 1 Amazon page != 250 words.
 Here are some numbers from books in my library that are DRM free.